Center for Healthy Aging Team

 Nicole Ehrhart

-Nicole Ehrhart, V.M.D
+Nicole Ehrhart, V.M.D.

 Director

-She holds joint faculty positions in Colorado State University’s School of Biomedical Engineering, Cell and Molecular Biology program, and the University of Colorado Gates Regenerative Medicine Center and University of Colorado Cancer Center.
-In addition to her leadership roles in many prestigious national and international scientific organizations (ACVS, VSSO, VOS, WVOC), Dr Ehrhart was also the first woman to be granted a University-level Endowed University Chair at Colorado State University.
+Dr. Ehrhart is the director of Colorado State University’s Columbine Health Systems Center for Healthy Aging and a full professor in clinical sciences at the College of Veterinary Medicine and Biomedical Sciences.
+She holds the Ross M. Wilkins, M.D.
+Limb Preservation Foundation University Chair in Musculoskeletal Biology and Oncology.
+As director of the Laboratory of Comparative Musculoskeletal Oncology and Traumatology, Ehrhart has spent the past 20 years researching limb preservation, regenerative medicine, tissue engineering, and cancer.
+Her lab focuses on translational aging research to enhance health and lifespan for aging patients, both human and canine, using comparative medicine to develop new therapeutic strategies to slow aging.
+Ehrhart also holds joint faculty positions in CSU’s School of Biomedical Engineering, the Cell and Molecular Biology program, and at the University of Colorado Gates Regenerative Medicine Center and the University of Colorado Cancer Center.
+In addition to her leadership roles in various prestigious national and international scientific organizations (ACVS, VSSO, VOS, WVOC), Ehrhart was the first woman to be awarded a University-level Endowed Chair at Colorado State University.

-Deana Davalos, PhD
+Deana Davalos, Ph.D.

 Associate Director